Burj Khalifa is the most iconic building in Dubai, UAE.

 How to avoid the crowd at Burj Khalifa

-Burj Khalifa is one of Dubai’s most popular tourist attractions and attracts around 2.5 million tourists every year.
+Burj Khalifa is one of Dubai’s most popular tourist attractions, attracting around 2.5 million tourists annually.

-Here are our three tips which can help you avoid the crowd in this usually crowded tourist attraction.
+Here are three tips to help you avoid the crowd in this usually crowded tourist attraction.

 As a result, at peak hours and during peak months, the waiting time at Burj Khalifa’s ticket counter even exceeds one hour.